Anosmia: Signs and symptoms

 Anosmia can have a number of harmful effects.
 People with sudden onset anosmia may find food less appetizing, though congenital anosmics rarely complain about this, and none report a loss in weight.
 Loss of smell can also be dangerous because it hinders the detection of gas leaks, fire, and spoiled food.
-The common view of anosmia as trivial can make it more difficult for a patient to receive the same types of medical aid as someone who has lost other senses, such as hearing or sight.
+Misconceptions of anosmia as trivial can make it more difficult for a patient to receive the same types of medical aid as someone who has lost other senses, such as hearing or sight.

 Many experience one sided loss of smell, often as a result of minor head trauma.
 This type of anosmia is normally only detected if both of the nostrils are tested separately.
 Using this method of testing each nostril separately will often show a reduced or even completely absent sense of smell in either one nostril or both, something which is often not revealed if both nostrils are simultaneously tested.

 Losing an established and sentimental smell memory (e.g. the smell of grass, of the grandparents' attic, of a particular book, of loved ones, or of oneself) has been known to cause feelings of depression.

-Loss of the ability to smell may lead to the loss of libido, though this usually does not apply to loss of smell present at birth.
+Loss of the ability to smell may lead to the loss of libido, but this usually does not apply to those with olfactory dysfunction at birth.

 Often people who have loss of smell at birth report that they pretended to be able to smell as children because they thought that smelling was something that older/mature people could do, or did not understand the concept of smelling but did not want to appear different from others.
 When children get older, they often realize and report to their parents that they do not actually possess a sense of smell, often to the surprise of their parents.